k4sh4n1/research/proposal.md

 * Characteristic frequency and damping behavior
 * Need for real-time monitoring and anomaly detection
 * Support and resistance terminology for both structures and price action
+* Similar patterns of stress buildup and sudden release
+* Similarities between structural vibrations and market fluctuations
 * ...

 Despite the similarities, the rich structural dynamics toolkit remains mostly un-explored in quantitative finance.
 This gap presents opportunities for practical innovation for: